yoachim/21_Scratch/cadence_notes_notes/README.md

 Yu et al:  Non-parametric strcture function for AGN.
 Looks like it'll work for the DDFs and main survey.

+Hernitschek et al:  RR Lyrae stars.
+Looks like they have a good metric we should grab.

 ## Metrics we should try to get

 * The number of young stars in thin disk from Prisinzano et al. I helped with this one, so should be easy to find.
 Looks like they updated with 3d dust!